Clearing a flat after a death: what to do

 Arrange a professional house clearance

 Clearing a loved one’s home not only involves a lot of work, but can also be an emotional challenge for the bereaved.
 In this case, you can hire a professional company such as a removal company to clear out the home.
-Be sure to obtain and compare different offers here – it’s worth agreeing a flat rate for the clearance.
+You can find relevant information and support on the topic of moving here.
+We recommend obtaining and comparing several offers – agreeing on a fixed price for the apartment clearance is often worthwhile.
 As a rule, the price depends on the size of the flat, the accessibility/surroundings of the property (e.g. lift available) and the type of items to be disposed of (e.g. additional costs incurred for professional disposal).

 It may be worth going through the household contents yourself before the professional house clearance and sorting out what you want to keep and what not.
 This means you can ensure that nothing is disposed of unintentionally, but it can also affect the price of the house clearance.
 In any case, you should carry out an on-site inspection with the service provider beforehand so that you can discuss together what can be disposed of and taken away or what is for sale.